spences10/scottspence.com/posts/2020/06/18/theming-with-linaria/index.md

 ## Theming with Linaria

-If I wanted to I could create my own theme with Linaria [using CSS custom properties](variables) but instead I'm going to be using the [Callstack theme provider] which has a hook I can use in `useTheme`.
+If I wanted to I could create my own theme with Linaria [using CSS custom properties] (variables) but instead I'm going to be using the [Callstack theme provider] which has a hook I can use in `useTheme`.

 ```bash
 # install the theme provider